madic-creates/k3s-git-ops/docs/backup.md

 ## Notifications

 To get notified if a backup fails I'm using [ntfy](https://ntfy.sh/){target=_blank}.
 Ntfy is a simple notification service that can be self-hosted.
-I'm using it to get notified if a backup fails.

 [![ntfy backup notification](images/ntfy_backup_alert.png){: style="height:600px" loading=lazy}](images/ntfy_backup_alert.png)